amit-bhandari/amit-bhandari.github.io/content/posts/wave-progress-bar-compose.md

 {{< figure src="/images/wave-progress-bar-compose/gradient-path.webp" alt="Gradient Path" width="400">}}

 ### Animation
-To make this sine wave feel like a wave, we need to add multiple animations to it.
-One animation to change amplitude of wave continuously from low level to high level.
-Another animation is to move wave horizontally.
-We can use `animateTo` api along with LaunchedEffect (for allowing change of parameter values dynamically from outside component) to achieve that.
+To make the sine wave feel dynamic, we need to add multiple animations.
+One animation continuously changes the wave’s amplitude from low to high, while another moves the wave horizontally.
+This can be achieved using the animateTo API along with LaunchedEffect (to allow dynamic parameter updates from outside the component).

 ```kotlin
 LaunchedEffect(amplitudeRange, amplitudeDuration) {